voxpupuli/voxpupuli.github.io/_posts/2024-08-02-new-container-names.md

 category: changelog
 ---

-Beginning of today we are also releaseing our puppetserver and puppetdb containers with shorter names.
+Beginning of today we are also releasing our puppetserver and puppetdb containers with shorter names.

 The current names are: `voxpupuli/container-puppetserver` and `voxpupuli/container-puppetdb`.